davidgomari/CarRace2D/README.md

 *   **Modular Structure:** Code is organized into modules for UI, environment, track, car, agents, etc.
 *   **Basic Physics:** Implements a kinematic bicycle model with considerations for engine/brake forces, drag, and rolling resistance.
 *   **Training Support:** Built-in training functionality for RL agents with configurable parameters and visualization options.
+*   **Multi-Agent RL Training:** Supports simultaneous training of multiple RL agents in a shared environment, with separate models and optimizers for each agent.
 *   **UI Controls:** Interactive controls during simulation and training (Back, Reset, Pause/Resume).
 *   **Customizable UI Sidebar:** Configure which agent/car properties are displayed in the sidebar via the config file.
 *   **Flexible Observations:** Easily add new observation components (e.g., acceleration) to the environment and UI.